Coenzyme Q10

 BY MOUTH:

-• For a group of disorders that most often cause muscle weakness (mitochondrial myopathies): 150-160 mg per day, or 2 mg/kg per day.
+- For a group of imbalances that most often cause muscle weakness (mitochondrial myopathies): 150-160 mg per day, or 2 mg/kg per day.
 In some cases, doses may be gradually increased to 3000 mg per day.

-• For a group of inherited disorders that cause muscle weakness and muscle loss (muscular dystrophy): 100 mg per day for 3 months.
+- For a group of inherited imbalances that cause muscle weakness and muscle loss (muscular dystrophy): 100 mg per day for 3 months.

-• For Peyronie disease: 300 mg per day for 6 months
+- For Peyronie condition: 300 mg per day for 6 months

 CHILDREN